denpeshkov/cs-notes/Go Slices Internals.md

 }
 ```

-The value of the `array` is the address of the `runtime.zerobase`, the base address for all 0-byte allocations
+The value of the `array` is the address of the `runtime.zerobase`, the base address for all 0-byte allocations.
+See [Go Zero-Sized Values](Go%20Zero-Sized%20Values.md)

 # Type Information